 Reducing caravan sway – basic sway control

-Consider adding ‘sway control’ devices only everything possible has been done – as outlined above.
+Consider adding ‘sway control’ devices only after everything possible has been done as outlined above.
 If you do so, reducing caravan sway is usually possible such that it is minor and self corrects.
 If this is done an anti-sway device will virtually eliminate sway discomfort.

 The AL-KO tow ball housing has pressure loaded friction pads.
 It is simple and effective.
 But, as sway force energy increases at speed yet pad friction remains constant, it is less effective at high speed.
 It is best limited to short, light caravans.
 There are also other friction devices.
 These are not necessarily better or worse.
 Some have clearly been designed to avoid infringing prior patents.

 The AL-KO sway reducing friction tow hitch.
 Depressing the handle forces friction pads against the side of the tow ball.
 Pic: AL-KO Europe.

 There are also sprung loaded cam mechanisms.
 These, in effect, ‘lock-up the tow ball’ such that tow vehicle and caravan are literally held in a straight line.
 Normal cornering is enabled by tyre side wall and footprint distortion.
 Low speed tight radius turns exert forces that overcome the spring mechanism and enable the cams to release.
 The device is thus ‘all or none’.
 Whilst effective, when sway forces (in say an emergency swerve) exceed the sprung cam’s ability to remain closed, pent-up sway energy is suddenly released when least needed.

 The Hayman Reese dual cam sway control system.
 Pic: Reese USA.

 Reducing caravan sway – electronic stability control

 Sway (with well designed and correctly loaded) caravans is normally controllable.
-An emergency swerve at high speed, however, may result in forces that massively exceed your caravan’s ability to self-correct.
+An emergency swerve at high speed, however, may result in forces that massively exceed your rig’s ability to self-correct.
 If that happens above a critical speed (specific to each rig and its loading), recovery is virtually impossible.
 (The rig has literally become a chaotic system in that ongoing actions cannot be realistically be determined.)

 Recent products sense the sway level and brake the caravan’s wheels (only).
 This assists to straighten the caravan (and tow vehicle).
 More importantly, it drops the speed below that critical.
 There are two main approaches: